What is the FairLife Charity

 Financial education helps you to save money and choose what you need with confidence

-These two areas are complimentary.
+These three areas are complimentary.
 Each on its own is much less effective.
 It’s about building knowledge and trust; knowledge to know what you need and trust in the products you rely on.

 The FairLife Charity is fully independent and is being gifted to the nation by passing ownership to other leading charities and not-for-profits.
 Current owners include The National Union of Students and AdviceUK.
 Money raised by licencing the FairLife Mark is used to teach financial education in the country's schools and to promote good personal finance from school to retirement.